-If you’ve been looking to refinance your existing mortgage or take out a new one after recent Fed action, you might notice that rates offered by many lenders haven’t fallen as you shop on comparison sites.
+If you’ve been looking to refinance your existing mortgage or take out a new one, you might notice it’s not easy to find offers as you shop on comparison sites.

 Normally, when rates drop, you might expect U.S. mortgage originations to go up, with consumers taking advantage of better rates.
-With the recent surge in mortgage applications, the Mortgage Bankers Association is projecting that U.S. mortgage originations will be up about 20% in 2020 from a year earlier, while mortgage refinances will be up almost 37% over the same period.
+With the surge in mortgage applications, the Mortgage Bankers Association in March was projecting that U.S. mortgage originations will be up about 20% in 2020 from a year earlier, while mortgage refinances will be up almost 37% over the same period.

 Sure, more applications usually means good business for lenders.
-But right now, lenders need to weigh the benefit of increased business against their ability to process the high volume of applications — and against the probability that the coronavirus could hurt home sales.
-Raising rates to deter applications is one way to control the influx as lenders feel out the current market.
+But right now, lenders need to weigh the benefit of increased business against their ability to process the high volume of applications — and against the probability that the continuing pandemic could hurt home sales.

 So what are your options if you’re looking for a new mortgage or to refinance?
 We’ve got some tips below on how to navigate the current environment to lock in a rate that works for you.